 The style determines the age of the wood since you have to look at when the style of the carving was popular.
 The time is not specific, but there is a time range that you work on.

 An analysis of the cuts and weathering of the wood gives you the age of the wood, and that is before you cut it.
 Minerals and isotopes tell you if the wood is affected by multiple environmental factors that you can trace back.
 The trees that produced the wood are common and scarce in some places.

 If the wood existed in an area for a certain period, trace the years it survived.
 If the tree died at a certain period, that means it was carved before.
 Tools used to cut the wood leave traceable scars.

 The scars tell you the techniques used to cut the wood.
 If you have an idea of when the tree was planted, you would know the age.
 There are other materials used on the wood that determine the age.

 These include screws and nails.
 There is an evolution in the type of screws, from square ends to pointed ones.
-The edge of the wood piece tells you the age of your wood.
-Style tells you the era in which the wood was made.
+The edge of the wood piece tells you the age of your wood, and style tells you the era in which the wood was made.
 The 15th century has highlighted floral and animal-based patterns, and the 17th century has gildings and engravings.
 Different styles depict different eras.

 Consider the history of the carvings

 There are radiometric techniques that determine the age of the wood.
 As the archaeologist gives the date, there is a consideration of the date of manufacture.
 If that proves to be a problematic carving style exercise, use the date of the material to give you an approximate measurement of time.

 Wood is an organic material that you are allowed to trace its age from the original tree.
 Since the process of making wood changes with time, use radiocarbon dating.
 Radiocarbon dating determines age using the features of radiocarbon (Source).